 Today while I was tidying the kitchen, I made fresh coffee in my favorite two-cup pot.
 It’s an old-time drip-through I found at a garage sale, stocky and leaky, but it makes the best couple o’ cups around.

-It made me think of me.
-Not as shiny as I used to be, out of order, and never did produce a lot in the first place—did I disparage myself for a minute?
+It made me think of me: not as shiny as I used to be, out of order, and never did produce a lot in the first place—did I disparage myself for a minute?

-Yep, until I realized something: I love that old pot.
+Until I realized something: I love that old pot.

 I’ve loved coffee since I was so young I had to beg for sips.

 I had to stand on tip toe to smell it.